 access@svsu.edu

-Creating Accessible Media
+Creating Accessible Video and Audio

 While EchoVideo, Microsoft Stream, Teams, and Zoom offer auto-captioning, these tools require manual review and correction to meet accuracy standards.
 Common errors stem from: